padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 Next we need think of how we can set the `confirmation_code` information to our freshly created user.
 Instead of creating a confirmation code on our own, we want to encrypt the password by some mechanism.
-Luckily, we can use [bcrypt](https://github.com/codahale/bcrypt-ruby "bcrypt gem") to create our confirmation code.
-It is a Ruby binding for the [OpenBSD bcrypt](http://en.wikipedia.org/wiki/OpenBSD_security_features "OpenBSD bcrypt") password hashing algorithm.
+Luckily, we can use [bcrypt-ruby](https://github.com/codahale/bcrypt-ruby "bcrypt-ruby gem") to create our confirmation code.
+It is a Ruby binding for the [OpenBSD bcrypt](https://en.wikipedia.org/wiki/OpenBSD_security_features "OpenBSD bcrypt") password hashing algorithm.
 In order to use this in our app we need to add it to our `Gemfile`:

 ```ruby